melkel512/melkel512.github.io/React Tic-Tac-Toe Game/README.md

+# About This Project

+This project was created during Week 16 of Bootcamp.
+I chose to edit the coloring a bit to make it more friendly on the eyes.
+One improvement I would like to eventually add is some confetti or similar excitement when a winner is announced.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).